bistro-its-berkeley/BISTRO-Starter-Kit/docs/FAQ.md

-# Technical FAQ
+﻿# Technical FAQ

-This document gathers the recurrent questions about the Uber Prize in general, the transportatino problem, the BISTRO simulations and includes also a Troubleshooting page.
+This document gathers the recurrent questions about the transportation problem, the BISTRO simulations and includes also a Troubleshooting page.

-### 1. TRANSPORTATION PROBLEM
+### 1. Transportation Problem
 <details>
 <summary><strong>Why are alternatives to the car limited to buses and on-demand rideshare?
-What about metro, bikes, scooters..etc?</strong></summary>
+What about metro, bikes, scooters, etc?</strong></summary>
 <br>
 The Sioux Faux Scenario Benchmark Scenario provides first time users with a first “simple” scenario to discover and familiarize themselves with the transportation system optimization problem and the BISTRO framework.
 Additional scenarios under development include a broader range of multimodal options.
 </details><br>